kkernick/sb/docs/USAGE.md

 * `--desktop-entry` specifies the name of the desktop file, if it does not match the program name.
 * `--make-script` creates a `sb` script in `~/.local/bin` so that the sandboxed application can be run.

+### FS

+For a persistent state, you can use the `--fs` switch, which creates a per-application filesystem located at `$XDG_DATA_HOME/sb/$APP/fs`.
+This folder is overlain over the root of the sandbox.
+When `--fs=persist`, the folder will be created and mounted.
+Applications will create their configurations, which should involve the creation of `fs/home/sb`.
+This allows settings to persist over launches.

+> [!info]
+> Some applications may assume that the home folder exists, so you may need to create the `fs/home/sb` folder manually.

+This scheme allows you to add any files you need to the sandbox, such as creating a `fs/usr/bin` folder to add binaries (Which you could also do via `--binaries`.

+> [!warning]
+> `/bin`, `/lib`, `/lib64`, and `/usr/lib64` are symlinked within the sandbox to `/usr/bin` and `/usr/lib` respectively.
+Attempts to create the above folders within the `fs` folder will yield to errors preventing `sb` from running the application.
+If you need to add a binary, use `--binaries`.
+If you need a library, use `--libraries`.
+If you *must* use the `fs` folder, create them in `/usr/bin` or `/usr/lib`.

 ### Execution